-Communicate the importance of password strength and not stored in place easily accessible.
+Communicate the importance of password strength and not storing passwords in easily accessible places.

-Incorporate multi-factor and multi-channel authentication for business accounts that are permitted to initiate funds transfers.
+Incorporate multi-factor and multi-channel authentication for corporate accounts that are permitted to initiate funds transfers.
 Examples:

 Something the person knows (user ID, PIN, password);